 When and where is Empty Cloud’s alms round?

-Currently, the monastics walk for alms on Saturdays through Montclair, NJ.
-The route begins around the Montclair Public Library at about 9 a.m. and ends at the Montclair Farmers’ Market.
-They remain at the Farmers’ Market until around 10:15 a.m.
-You may see a map below.
+Currently, the monastics walk for alms on Saturdays through West Orange, NJ.
+The route begins around at Empty Cloud Monastery at around 9 a.m. and ends at the West Orange Farmers’ Market.
+They remain at the Farmers’ Market until around 10:30 a.m.

 Can the monastics walk by my place?

 Potentially!
-If you live in Montclair and would like the monastics to pass by so you can make an offering, contact our dāna coordinator here.
+If you live in West Orange and would like the monastics to pass by so you can make an offering, contact our dāna coordinator here.
 If you have other questions feel free to ask the monastics in person, or contact us.